LibriVox/librivox-catalog/CONTRIBUTING.md

 $ git review
 ```

-There are many issues, unfortunately most of them are not tracked publicly and
+Issues are currently listed ("tracked" would be too generous) in a [Google
-are hidden away in random Google Docs.
-Converting them to GitHub issues should
+doc](https://docs.google.com/spreadsheets/u/1/d/1LTMEmwxH1vKLwNXN4U3wop69ElWFjnmqWyV5Jxbl9qc/).
+Converting these to GitHub issues should be issue #0.
-really be Issue 0.